|Burrows Island, WA|

 Description: Vessels heading from Bellingham Bay south through Rosario Strait to the Strait of Juan de Fuca pass Burrows Island, where strong eddy lines and tide rips can be unpredictable.
 In 1897, the Lighthouse Board noted that traffic through Rosario Strait would be increasing and requested $15,000 for a light and fog signal on the southwest point of Burrows Island, which was a point of departure for vessels plying the strait.

-The request was repeated annually until Congress finally appropriated the desired sum on February 24, 1903.
+The request was repeated annually until Congress finally appropriated the required sum on February 24, 1903.
 The desired site was obtained through condemnation on June 28, 1904 for $350, and bids for the work were opened on May 10, 1905.

 Unbelievably, during the first three months of operation the fog signal never had to be sounded.
 The next year it blew for 329 hours and consumed 215 gallons of oil.
 The Daboll trumpet would sound four-second blasts separated alternately by silence intervals of seven and twenty-five seconds.